kylewjackson/web-dev-projects/README.md

 ## React Product Page Demo
 Demo made with React.JS and vanilla CSS.
 [Live](https://www.kylejackson.dev/productpage).

+## Robo-Trek
+A small robot-travelling app made with React for a job interview.
+The assignment was to have a robot move forward in any of the 4 cardinal direcitons using supplied controls.
+View it [live](https://naughty-rosalind-487bdf.netlify.com/), or check out the [source code](https://github.com/kylewjackson/robot).

 ## Retro Sites
 Screenshots, scraps of code, and, in some cases, working samples of websites designed as a pastime from 2006-2009.
 Basic HTML/CSS, some limited use of Javascript.
 Portal with links to each coming soon.